-NIS Betanzo - B Block Year 11 English [11ENG] Year 12 English [12ENG] Year 13 English [13ENG] The Level One English course covers the Making Meaning and Creating Meaning strands of the New Zealand Curriculum.
+English Ms Betanzo - B Block Year 11 English [11ENG] Year 12 English [12ENG] Year 13 English [13ENG] The Level One English course covers the Making Meaning and Creating Meaning strands of the New Zealand Curriculum.
 Level One English Achievement Standards count for Literacy.
 The Level Two English course covers the Making Meaning and Creating Meaning strands of the New Zealand Curriculum.
 It offers pathways to subject and course endorsement and Level Three English.
 Year 13 English covers the Making Meaning and Creating Meaning strands of the New Zealand Curriculum.
 It offers pathways to subject and course endorsement, in addition to University Entrance and Scholarship.
 Prerequisites: Prerequisites: Prerequisites: None.
 None.
 Well-developed reading, writing and presenting skills.
 Course Information: Course Information: Course Information: This course comprises English Achievement Standards and provides pathways to Level Two English.
 Please note that all English credits count towards Level One Literacy.
 The Year 12 English programme builds on the Year 11 course.
 This course provides pathways to Level Three English.
 This academic English programme caters for students who have a sound level of achievement in Year 12.
-Internal Assessments: AS91924 Demonstrate understanding of how context shapes verbal language use AS91925 Demonstrate understanding of specific aspects of studied text Internal Assessments: AS91101 Writing portfolio W AS91102 Oral text AS91105 Information literacy R Internal Assessments: AS91475 Writing portfolio W AS91476 Seminar (optional) AS91479 Critical texts R AS91480 Close viewing External Assessments AS91927 Demonstrate understanding of significant aspects of unfamiliar texts External Assessments: AS91098 Essay R/W AS91099 Essay W External Assessments: AS91472 Essay R/W AS91473 Essay W Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 Internal Credits: 13 Internal Credits: 13 External Credits: 5 External Credits: 8 External Credits: 8 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 English Leads to: 13 English Leads to: University Entrance Approved Examinable by Scholarship
+Internal Assessments: AS91924 Verbal language in context Lit AS91925 Specific aspects of studied text Lit Internal Assessments: AS91101 Writing portfolio W AS91102 Oral text AS91105 Information literacy R Internal Assessments: AS91475 Writing portfolio W AS91476 Seminar (optional) AS91479 Critical texts R AS91480 Close viewing External Assessments AS91927 Significant aspects of unfamiliar texts Lit External Assessments: AS91098 Written text essay R / W AS91099 Visual text essay W External Assessments: AS91472 Written text essay R / W AS91473 Visual text essay W Endorsable: Yes Endorsable: Yes Endorsable: Yes Internal Credits: 10 Internal Credits: 13 Internal Credits: 13 External Credits: 5 External Credits: 8 External Credits: 8 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 English Leads to: 13 English Leads to: University Entrance Approved Examinable by Scholarship